understructure/AWSBigDataSpecialtyExamPrep/Additional_Reading/README.md

 | [Amazon Redshift Database Encryption](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-db-encryption.html) | Docs |

-\* This is a static link to a document that is out-of-date, AWS took this document offline in June, 2017
+\* This is a static link to a document that is out-of-date, AWS removed a link to this document offline in June, 2017, but it appears this link works
 \*\* See the scripts in the EMR directory of this repo for a better implementation